g-etorri/articles/jncie-self-study/l3vpn-configuration/14-l3vpn-config.md

 Oh... wait.
 Customer is calling me, now he asked to have internet trough site 2 without changes in his network.

-No... now we need to make a ugly change.
+Oh boy... now we have to implement a nasty workaround..
 We need to export a default route into OSPF, and leak the loopback addresses of site 2 to our inet.0.
 Let's do it.

 To have a default route in our VRF, let's create this setting to inet.0 table.
 ```